johngoldin/can_i_get_a_clean_project/content/about/main/index.md

   #### Me and Computers

-  I've enjoyed computers and computing ever since my first computer course at Michigan State during my sophomore year.
+  I've enjoyed computers and computing ever since my first computer course at Michigan State during my sophomore year (1972).
-  I used to keep lists of programming languages in which I had done some work: FORTRAN, APL, COBOL, PL/I, computer course at Michigan State during my sophomore year (1972).
   My first personal computer was a TRS-80 that I purchased in 1979.
   I enjoy learning new programming languages and techniques.
 I have done some work in